jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

       {0: 'boom', 0.1: 'bap'}
   )

 the test passes.
-I can use integers_ and floats_ as keys in a dictionary_
+I can use numbers, :ref:`booleans`, :ref:`None` and strings_ as keys in a dictionary_

 ----